Base

 Hint

-To help administrators to overcome “login issues”, Zammad automatically offers a password request for administrator users.
-This allows you to adjust Third-Party applications even if the login does no longer work!
+To help administrators to overcome login issues, Zammad automatically offers a password request for administrator users as you can see in the screenshot above.
+This allows you to adjust third-party applications, even if the login doesn’t work.

 Session Timeout